 *Some programs may not be available in all states.
 Please contact us with your specific questions and for current rate information.
 Let us take the guesswork out of finding the right lender, and help you sail through the process of financing a boat!

-Frequently Asked Questions
+Frequently Asked Questions About Boat Loans

 How do I apply for boat financing?

-- There are few simple ways you can apply for boat financing.
-We offer an online boat loan application or we invite you to contact one of our Trident Funding offices.
+There are few simple ways you can apply for boat financing.
+We offer an online boat loan application or we invite you to contact one of our Trident Funding locations.
 The quickest way to get approved for a boat loan is to complete an online application.
 Our team will be notified immediately once we receive your application, and we will begin the process of getting you approved and on the water!

 What information do I need to apply for a boat loan?

-- When you apply for a boat loan, have your tax returns and bank statements available to show your financial ability to repay.
+When you apply for a boat loan, have your tax returns and bank statements available to show your financial ability to repay.
 These materials will need to be submitted to speed up the review process.
 You’ll also need to supply information about the boat you’d like to purchase, including make, model, year, length, etc.

 How long does it take to get approved for my boat loan?

-- After you submit your application (online is fastest!) and we have all the required financial documents, we usually have a decision in 24-48 hours, often less.
+After you submit your application (online is fastest!) and we have all the required financial documents, we usually have a decision in 24-48 hours, often less.

 Can I get pre-approved for a boat loan?

-- Boat loan approvals are generally valid for 30 to 180 days and rate commitments typically range from 30 to 60 days.
+Boat loan approvals are generally valid for 30 to 180 days and rate commitments typically range from 30 to 60 days.
 The length that a boat loan approval is good for will vary by lender.

 Who will I work with at Trident Funding for a boat loan?

-- When you apply for a boat loan at Trident Funding, you’ll work with one of our trusted loan officers who will guide you through the process from start to finish.
+When you apply for a boat loan through Trident Funding, you’ll work with one of our trusted loan officers who will guide you through the process from start to finish.
 Our dedicated team of seasoned professionals will handle all your requests and questions.
 Our staff is ready and willing to answer all your loan related questions.

 What type of boats can I finance?